Deborah is a fish hobbyist and is fascinated by small ecosystems. She enjoys caring for aquatic life, including goldfish.

 Cleaning and Water Quality Maintenance

 One of the most common mistakes fish keepers make is neglecting to maintain the water quality of a bare-bottom tank.
 Since there is no substrate, many mistakingly think that the tank does not need to be maintained as often.
-In a bare-bottom tank there is no substrate, so beneficial bacteria will not be stored there, for some aquarium keepers this fact poses a problem as bacteria will likely store itself in the filter.
+In a bare-bottom tank, beneficial bacteria will not be stored in the base of the tank and can end up in the filter, which poses a problem for some.
+However, there are work-arounds for this.

 Species of Fish That Do Well Without Substrate